 It is many visitors to the center's favorite places.
 There are large open areas for the giant pandas to roam free.
 The Breeding Center is home to many firsts.
 It was the first to achieve breakthroughs in captive breeding.
 They have set up the largest semen and cell bank for the giant pandas as well as the first giant panda studbook in the world.
 Because an adult giant panda eats up to 40kg (80 pounds) of bamboo a day, a large number of plants and over ten thousand clumps of bamboo have been cultivated to provide food for the giant pandas.
 The center has plans to add another 500 acres of land on which to simulate a natural environment in the hopes of preparing giant pandas for release into the wild.

 The center works had to promote public awareness for wildlife and environmental conservation.
 The Breeding Center believes that people must work together to promote conservation and protect endangered species.
 The Breeding Center is the first endangered species conservation institution in China to have a dedicated conservation education department with dedicated full-time educators.

-Although the giant pandas are the principle species of interest, the center also houses the South China tiger, lesser or red panda, golden monkey, and black necked crane.
-Research in the areas of reproduction, behavior and nutrition is being done to help ensure that these endangered species survive.
+Although the giant pandas are the principal species of interest, the center also houses the South China tiger, lesser or red panda, golden monkey, and black-necked crane.
+Research in the areas of reproduction, behavior, and nutrition is being done to help ensure that these endangered species survive.

 It is recommended that visitors arrive early, 8:00 to 10:00, during feeding hours.
 It is the best time to see the giant pandas in action.

-Find more Panda tours or tailor-made China tours incl. this attration.
+Find more Panda tours or tailor-made China tours incl. this attraction.